-Take Initiative: Even though this is a large class, you are expected to engage in dialogue, ask questions about things discussed in class that don't make sense and rebut assertions that seem wrong both in and between classes.
+Take Initiative: You are expected to engage in dialogue, ask questions about things discussed in class that don't make sense and rebut assertions that seem wrong both in and between classes.
 Secondly, many of the assignments will require you to utilize the Web or engage in other information-seeking tasks.
 You are expected to take the initiative and be proactive in these tasks.